AhmedEid1998/CRUDS-JS/README.md

 # Overview
-- You can see animation box in left of screen and another in the right 🔶 when you hover over any box , it will stop moving 🔶 which in the left , desplay how many products do you own in your system 🔶 which in the right , show you can enter your data but when you break the REGEX  rules ,it will desplay a warning message ❗🚫
+- You can see animation box in left of screen and another in the right
+   <br>🔶 when you hover over any box , it will stop moving
+   <br>🔶 which in the left , desplay how many products do you own in your system
+   <br>🔶 which in the right , show you can enter your data but when you break the REGEX  rules ,it will desplay a warning message ❗🚫

 - There is a function to calculate the final price and show it in a green mark below the ads and discount inputs in the form